knassar/ChartUI/README.md

 - `OrderedDatum` holds an X & Y value, suitable for plotting Ys over Xs.
 This type can be visualized in a `LineChart`
 - `CategorizedDatum` holds a Value indexed by an Id, suitable for plotting Values by Index.
 This type can be visualized in a `BarChart`, `PieChart`, or `RingChart`.

+Certain use-cases of both `OrderedDatum` and `CategorizedDatum` are so common, that ChartUI has two built-in concrete conformances of these protocols made to be very easy to use out of the box:

+- `TimeSeriesDatum` is an `OrderedDatum`-conforming concrete type providing a `Date` X-axis and a generic Y axis, designed for graphing some `DataValue` over time in a `LineChart`
+- `IdentifiedValueDatum` is a `CategorizedDatum`-conforming concrete type generic over `Id` and `DataValue` properties in any categorized data chart such as a `BarChart` or `PieChart`

+While you are certainly free to build your own conformances to either datum type, these should be sufficient for most uses.

+### Example: "Temperature over Time"

+Supposing we want to display a `LineChart` titled "Temperature over Time".
+Because we're charting a Y over an X, we want an `OrderedDatum`.
+We could create our own conforming type with `Date` & `Temperature` as `X` and `Y` types respectively, but `TimeSeriesDatum` already provides everything we need.
+We'll plug our `Temperature` type into this to build our data series.

 The first step is to conform your data types to `DataValue`.
 Suppose we have a `Temperature` value type:

 ```